-Draft: January 29, 2008; Revised and Adopted: April 9, 2009; Revised: March 26, 2011; Revised October 7, 2015
+Draft: January 29, 2008; Revised and Adopted: April 9, 2009; Revised: March 26, 2011; Revised October 7, 2015.

-Master of Social Work Program Minnesota State University, Mankato Travel Fund Request Policy & Procedures
+Travel Fund Request Policy & Procedures

 The purpose of these having this process is to provide funds to support student scholarship activities that meet departmental goals.
 Funds may be requested for travel and associated costs for presenting research or other scholarly activities.
 Any MSW student may apply for these funds based upon the criteria below.
 Note that these funds are distributed ONLY as reimbursement for out of pocket expenses incurred.
 Funds cannot be provided prior to travel, but only after the travel has concluded.
-Funds are subject to availability annually and at faculty discretion; not more than \$3000.00 can be distributed per fiscal year, unless department faculty vote to approve more to be distributed.
+Funds are subject to availability annually and at faculty discretion; not more than \$3000.00 can be distributed per fiscal year unless department faculty vote to approve more to be distributed.
 Additionally, students must provide evidence of application for additional funding from other university sources.
 Refer to the forms section of this handbook for a copy of the Travel Fund Request Application Form.